Random Projection

 - To bound the distortions to pairwise distances, it is sufficient to bound the distortions to the length of unit vectors.

 - A uniform random subspace of a fixed unit vector is identically distributed as a fixed subspace of a uniform random unit vector.
-We can fix the subspace as the first k coordinates of the vector, thus it is sufficient to bound the length (norm) of the first k coordinates of a uniform random unit vector.
+We can fix the subspace as the first $k$ coordinates of the vector, thus it is sufficient to bound the length (norm) of the first $k$ coordinates of a uniform random unit vector.

-- Prove that for a uniform random unit vector, the length of its first k coordinates is concentrated to the expectation.
+- Prove that for a uniform random unit vector, the length of its first $k$ coordinates is concentrated to the expectation.

 From pairwise distances to norms of unit vectors

-Let $w\in \mathbf{R}^d$ be a vector in the original space, the random k\times d matrix A projects w onto a uniformly random k-dimensional subspace of $\mathbf{R}^d$.
+Let $w\in \mathbf{R}^d$ be a vector in the original space.
+The random $k\times d$ matrix $A$ projects $w$ onto a uniformly random $k$-dimensional subspace of $\mathbf{R}^d$.
 We only need to show that

-$$ \Pr\left[\left\vert\vert \sqrt{\frac{d}{k}}Aw\right\vert\vert ^2<(1-\epsilon)\vert\vert w\vert\vert ^2\right]\le\frac{1}{n^2}; $$
+$$ \Pr\left[\left\vert\vert \sqrt{\frac{d}{k}}Aw\right\vert\vert ^2<(1-\epsilon)\vert\vert w\vert\vert ^2\right]\le\frac{1}{n^2}; $$and

-Think of w as a w = u − v for some $u,v\in V$.
-Then by applying the union bound to all ${n\choose 2}$ pairs of the n points in V, the random projection A violates the distortion requirement with probability at most
+$$ \Pr\left[\left\vert\vert \sqrt{\frac{d}{k}}Aw\right\vert\vert ^2>(1+\epsilon)\vert\vert w\vert\vert ^2\right]\le\frac{1}{n^2}. $$Think of $w$ as $w = u - v$ for some $u,v\in V$.
+Then by applying the union bound to all ${n\choose 2}$ pairs of the $n$ points in $V$, the random projection $A$ violates the distortion requirement with probability at most

-so A has the desirable low-distortion with probability at least $\frac{1}{n}$.
-Thus, the low-distortion embedding can be found by trying for expected n times (recalling the analysis fo geometric distribution).
+$${n\choose 2}\cdot\frac{2}{n^2}=1-\frac{1}{n}$$so $A$ has the desirable low-distortion with probability at least $\frac{1}{n}$.
+Thus, the low-distortion embedding can be found by trying for expected $n$ times (recalling the analysis of geometric distribution).

-$$(1-\epsilon)\vert\vert w\vert\vert ^2\le\left\vert\vert \sqrt{\frac{d}{k}}Aw\right\vert\vert ^2\le(1+\epsilon)\vert\vert w\vert\vert ^2$$
+$$(1-\epsilon)\vert\vert w\vert\vert ^2\le\left\vert\vert \sqrt{\frac{d}{k}}Aw\right\vert\vert ^2\le(1+\epsilon)\vert\vert w\vert\vert ^2$$is equivalent to that

-Thus, we only need to bound the distortions for the unit vectors, i.e. the vectors $w\in\mathbf{R}^d$ that $\vert\vert w\vert\vert =1$.
+$$(1-\epsilon)\frac{k}{d}\le\left\vert\vert A\left(\frac{w}{\vert\vert w\vert\vert }\right)\right\vert\vert ^2\le(1+\epsilon)\frac{k}{d}$$Thus, we only need to bound the distortions for the unit vectors, i.e. the vectors $w\in\mathbf{R}^d$ that $\vert\vert w\vert\vert =1$.
 The rest of the proof is to prove the following lemma for the unit vector in $\mathbf{R}^d$.

 Lemma 1